-Steve Jobs, holding the latest Apple TV, a streaming video device similar to the Roku player, announced its release yesterday.
+Steve Jobs, holding the latest Apple TV, a streaming video device similar to the Roku player, announced its release yesterday, another streaming video services device.

 MobiTV, which streams video to 10 million mobile handsets, recently revealed that viewers watch longer as screen size increases.
 The Apple, Amazon and MobiTV announcements demonstrate the popularity of streaming video over the Internet for home and mobile entertainment.